-It will be observed that nothing we have yet considered has been the means of enabling us to increase the ampère-hour capacity of the cell beyond the assumed figure of 2 ampèrehours.

-If we wanted to do this we should have to increase the size of the plates.
-If we doubled the size we should double the ampère-hour capacity.
-Then, in order to discharge the cell at the 8-hour rate we should have to adjust the current to a value of $\frac{4 \text{ (ampère-hours)}}{8 \text{ (hours)}} = \frac{1}{2} \text{ ampère.}$
+It will be observed that nothing that has yet been considered has provided a method for increasing the ampère-hour capacity of the cell beyond the assumed figure of 2 ampère-hours.
+To do this the size of the plates would have to be increased.
+If the size were doubled the ampère-hour capacity would also be doubled.
+Then, in order to discharge the cell at the 8-hour rate the current would need to be adjusted to a value of

+4 (ampère-hours) $= \frac{1}{2}$ ampère.

+8 (hours)

 By "Size" is implied area multiplied by thickness.
 Now the ampère-hour capacity is influenced more by the area of the plates than by the thickness because the chemical action can readily take place all over the surface of a plate whereas it is not possible for it to penetrate much below the surface of the plate.
-If, therefore, we desire to increase the ampère-hour capacity of the plates in the cell we are considering we can do so by beating the lead out to a greater area, or we could achieve the same result by perforating the lead with a large number of small holes thus exposing a large surface to chemical action.
+If, therefore, it is desired to increase the ampère-hour capacity of the plates in the cell it can be done by beating the lead out to a greater area, or the same result could be achieved by perforating the lead with a large number of small holes, thus exposing a large surface to chemical action.

 There is scarcely any limit to the size of a secondary cell and, therefore, to the ampère-hour capacity attainable.
 It is a question of size of plates.
 In practice the size of a single pair of plates to yield a large ampère-hour capacity soon becomes so great as to be inconvenient and, therefore, the plates are divided up into sections, all the positive plates being placed in one group and all the negative plates in another.
 They are then interleaved in the electrolyte and kept apart by means of glass tubes, ebonite rods, or wood diaphragms.
-Theoretically there is no difference between the small cell we have considered and the largest secondary cell used by the Post Office.
+Theoretically there is no difference between the small cell described and the largest secondary cell used by the Post Office.

 Typical Cell.-Examine a typical secondary cell as used for a telephone exchange, for instance, and note the reddish positive plates and the grey negative plates.
 The reddish colour of the positive plates may be somewhat obscured by a loose whitish deposit which can be readily brushed off.
-Observe how the maker of the cell has endeavoured to procure the maximum surface area on both sets of plates. extra negative plate and that the negative plates are thinner than the positive plates in order to compensate for the extra negative plate.
-The reason for the extra negative plate is seen by considering a two-plate cell and a three-plate cell.
-With a two-plate cell there are two surfaces out of the four facing each other and the current has to travel a comparatively long distance before if affects the outer surface.
-With the threeplate cell there are four surfaces out of six very close together, and there is therefore a gain in the effective spacing of the plates.
+Observe how the maker of the cell has endeavoured to procure the maximum surface area on both sets of plates.
+Notice the extra negative plate and that the negative plates are thinner than the positive plates in order to compensate for the extra negative plate.
+The reason for the extra negative plate is seen by considering a twoplate cell and a three-plate cell.
+With a two-plate cell there are two surfaces out of the four facing each other and the current has to travel a comparatively long distance before it affects the outer surface.
+With the three-plate cell there are four surfaces out of six very close together, and there is therefore a gain in the effective spacing of the plates.
 The relatively close spacing of the plates and the nature of the materials used result in the cell having an exceedingly low internal resistance.

-6.-CAUSES OF FAILURE.
+6. CAUSES OF FAILURE.